psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

 Clients

  1. shall use the authorization code grant described in [@!RFC6749]
- 1. shall use pushed authorization requests according to [@I-D.ietf-oauth-par]
+ 2. shall use pushed authorization requests according to [@I-D.ietf-oauth-par]
- 1. shall use sender-constrained access tokens using Mutual TLS as described in [@!RFC8705]
+ 3. shall use sender-constrained access tokens using Mutual TLS as described in [@!RFC8705]
- 1. shall support client authentication using one of the following methods:
+ 4. shall support client authentication using one of the following methods:
   1. Mutual TLS for OAuth Client Authentication as specified in section 2 of [@!RFC8705]
   2. `private_key_jwt` as specified in section 9 of [@!OpenID]
- 1. shall use PKCE [@!RFC7636] with `S256` as the code challenge method
+ 5. shall use PKCE [@!RFC7636] with `S256` as the code challenge method
- 1. shall send access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [@!RFC6750]
+ 6. shall send access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [@!RFC6750]
+ 7. shall either use a distinct redirect URI per issuer or check the `iss` parameter in the authorization response to match the expected issuer to prevent Mix-Up attacks as described in [@I-D.ietf-oauth-security-topics]
- 1. MAY send the last time the customer logged into the client in the `x-fapi-auth-date` header where the value is supplied as a HTTP-date as in section 7.1.1.1 of [@!RFC7231], e.g., `x-fapi-auth-date: Tue, 11 Sep 2012 19:43:31 GMT`
+ 7. may send the last time the customer logged into the client in the `x-fapi-auth-date` header where the value is supplied as an HTTP-date as in section 7.1.1.1 of [@!RFC7231], e.g., `x-fapi-auth-date: Tue, 11 Sep 2012 19:43:31 GMT`
- 1. MAY send the customer's IP address if this data is available in the `x-fapi-customer-ip-address` header, e.g., `x-fapi-customer-ip-address: 198.51.100.119`
+ 8. may send the customer's IP address if this data is available in the `x-fapi-customer-ip-address` header, e.g., `x-fapi-customer-ip-address: 198.51.100.119`
- 1. MAY send the `x-fapi-interaction-id` request header whose value is a [@!RFC4122] UUID to the server to help correlate log entries between client and server, e.g., `x-fapi-interaction-id: c770aef3-6784-41f7-8e0e-ff5f97bddb3a`
+ 9.  may send the `x-fapi-interaction-id` request header whose value is a [@!RFC4122] UUID to the server to help correlate log entries between client and server, e.g., `x-fapi-interaction-id: c770aef3-6784-41f7-8e0e-ff5f97bddb3a`

+**NOTE**: When a distinct redirect URI is used to prevent Mix-Up attacks, the redirect URI shall be distinct for each issuer as published in the metadata document.
+A redirect URI that depends on solely on the authorization server URI is not sufficient to prevent Mix-Up attacks.

 ### Requirements for Resource Servers

 The FAPI 2.0 endpoints are OAuth 2.0 protected resource endpoints that return protected information for the resource owner associated with the submitted access token.